cloudposse/docs/content/kubernetes-backing-services/monitoring/kube-prometheus.md

 # Extending

-You can extend default functionality of `kube-prometheus` making it collect custom metrics, make alerts based on it and display the metric in Grafana charts.
+You can extend the default functionality of `kube-prometheus` to collect custom metrics and send alerts based on the metrics, and display the metric in Grafana charts.

-## Collection custom metrics
+## Custom metrics collection

 1. Check the [list of available exporters](https://prometheus.io/docs/instrumenting/exporters) to make sure there isn't already an Exporter that will meet your needs.
 For example, there are exporters that will work with [JMX](https://github.com/prometheus/jmx_exporter) out-of-the-box.
 2. If there is no exporter, then you'll need to [write your own](https://prometheus.io/docs/instrumenting/writing_exporters/) exporter that will provide required [metrics in correct format](https://prometheus.io/docs/instrumenting/exposition_formats/)